imliam/gitghost/README.md

 ## Installation

-Using Composer, you can install GitGhost globally with the following command:
+GitGhost requires PHP.
+Using [Composer](https://getcomposer.org/), you can install GitGhost globally with the following command:

 ```bash
 composer global require imliam/gitghost